yangdanny97/fire-emblem-chess/README.md

 I wasn't sure how to extract the necessary data to display which squares are covered by an enemy piece and keep it updated as the cursor moves, so I figured it wouldn't be too hard to just write a chess library myself.
 Back when I TA'ed a functional programming class in college, a few students submitted terminal-based chess games as their final projects, so I thought it could be fun to build one myself.
 That said, this project isn't written completely in a functional style, although it might be fun to migrate everything to Reason one day.

+Update 7/2021: I've migrated more than half the codebase to Rescript, trying to keep things as pure/functional as I can.
+All the chess logic has been ported to Rescript, what remains is the control system & rendering.

 ### Why did I use D3 to render things instead of ___?

 D3 is normally supposed to be used for dynamic & interactive data visualizations, so it definitely feels weird to use it for a game.
 One reason is it's the library I'm most familiar with, and I quite like using it.
 The other reason is that D3 is a really powerful library that is good for interactive graphics, and simple games like chess are just visualizations of the board state - when viewed that way, it's actually surprisingly suitable for the task.